Nicholas5554/FrontEnd--Major-Project/README.md

     Profile Management: Users can update their profile information and manage their account settings.

-    Real-Time Updates (Optional if you have it): Tasks and discussions update dynamically without needing to refresh the page.

     Responsive UI: Optimized for both desktop and mobile users for a seamless experience.

 Technologies Used